-As a graduate of the University of Michigan School of Architecture and Design I have worked professionally for nearly 50 years as an industrial designer.
+I am a graduate of the University of Michigan School of Architecture and Design, and I have worked professionally for nearly 50 years as an industrial designer.

-Watercolor is my medium of choice because of its flexibility, vibrant color and the way paint can flow freely with subtle guidance to create “happy accidents” in color blends with a wet process and then tighten edges with more controlled brush strokes.
-Although I have painted many subjects from landscapes and portraits, products and marine environments I have always enjoyed floral painting because of the unlimited subject possibilities, composition potential, color and the way watercolor naturally flows with the form of blossoms and the surrounding environment.
-My technical training carries over into my art work in the way I approach the process but the organic nature of flowers allows for a more open, expressive and free flowing application of the medium.
+Watercolor is my medium of choice because of its flexibility, vibrant color, and the way paint can flow freely with subtle guidance to create “happy accidents” in color blends with a wet process and then tighten edges with more controlled brush strokes.
+Although I have painted many subjects from landscapes and portraits to product and marine environments, I have always enjoyed floral painting because of the unlimited subject possibilities, composition potential, color and the way watercolor naturally flows with the form of blossoms and the surrounding environment.
+My technical training carries over into my artwork in the way I approach the process, but the organic nature of flowers allows for a more open, expressive and free flowing application of the medium.